A 1994 plane crash looms over investigation into Brazil flight tragedy | KRDO

 In-flight icing can “distort the flow of air over the wing and adversely affect handling qualities,” according to Federal Aviation Administration documents, triggering an airplane to “roll or pitch uncontrollably, and recovery may be impossible.”

-“Icing is perhaps the leading theory,” said former NTSB co-chair Bruce Landsberg.
+“Icing is perhaps the leading theory,” said former NTSB vice chairman Bruce Landsberg.
 “As we progress through the investigation, things will start to solidify.”

 A crash in 1994